philiplane5000/NetStorageToS3/README.md

 ## NETSTORAGE TO S3

-Summary: A tool used to automate the transfer Akamai NetStorage files or logs to S3.
+*A tool to automate the transfer Akamai NetStorage files or logs to S3.*

 * Save below values in `app/.env` <br />
 NS_HOSTNAME=<value_here>  <br />